veziop/Reto12_BookstoreJWT/README.md

-# Reto10_HeroAPI
+# Reto12_BookstoreJWT

 ## Introduction
 This proyect is a task for a Django Backend Bootcamp at [Geekshubs Accademy](https://geekshubsacademy.com).
 It is a REST API built with Django Rest Framework.
 In this API the user can create, read, update or delete objects representing two linked models: _Author_ and their _Book(s)_.
 This API uses a PostgreSQL database.
+It also uses JSON Web Tokens as a means of security.

 ## Author
 Sole author of this project: Valentin Piombo - valenp97@gmail.com - www.github.com/veziop